Big Challenges are Waiting for PMP Aspirant in 2018

 - Renamed “Plan Stakeholder Management” to “Plan Stakeholder Engagement”

 - Renamed “Control Stakeholder Engagement” to “Monitor Stakeholder Engagement”

 Although the new edition of the PMBOK Guide will launch in the third quarter of this year, the changes will be implemented on the PMP exam from January 2018 onwards.
 So, if you are planning to go for PMP, here are some reasons why you should take it in 2017:

 - Availability of Study Material: For any exam preparation, study materials and resources are very important.
 The PMBOK® Guide 5th edition and the PMP exam are very familiar and one can find readily available study resources/materials at their disposal.
 Even though the course will change from January onwards, still there is enough time to study and clear the certification exam based on the current version.

-- Tougher Exam based on New Version: Considering the past experience, PMP certification exam gets difficult with the release of every new version of PMBOK.
-Aspirants need to learn new study area and understand the new set of questions during the exams.
+- Tougher Exam based on New Version: Considering the past experience, the PMP certification exam gets difficult with the release of every new version of PMBOK.
+Aspirants need to learn new study areas and understand the new set of questions during the exams.

-- Hike in Cost of Study Materials and Exam Fee: The prices of study materials, simulation exams and PMI exam fee might get higher compared to the current cost.
+- Hike in Cost of Study Materials and Exam Fee: The prices of study materials, simulation exams, and PMI exam fees might get higher compared to the current cost.

 - Career Growth: With the PMP certification, you can add significant value to your organization and become a great problem solver.
 Completion of certification will also increase your reach to local and global job opportunities.